Kris Kern enters his third year as the Head Women’s Volleyball Coach at West Virginia State University in 2019.

-The program took a leap forward in just his first season in charge as WVSU recorded a 14-16 overall record and 6-10 conference mark after ending the previous year 6-22 and 3-13.
+The program took a leap forward in just his first season in charge as the Yellow Jackets went 14-16 overall, 6-10 in the Mountain East Conference (MEC) after ending the previous year 6-22 overall, 3-13 in the MEC.

-Kern holds the record for wins as a high school coach in the Buckeye state with a career mark of 762-82 and has received the All Ohio State Coaches Achievement Award three times.
+Kern holds the record for wins as a high school coach in the Buckeye state with a career mark of 762-82 and has received the All-Ohio State Coaches Achievement Award on three occasions.

-In 2016 Kern led Logan Elm High in Circleville, Ohio, to the State Final Four finishing with a 28-1 mark in his first year at the helm of what had previously been an unsuccessful program.
+Kern led Logan Elm High (Ohio) to the State Final Four in 2016, finishing with a 28-1 mark in his first year at the helm of what had previously been an unsuccessful program.

-His teams have captured 19 conference titles, 33 sectional championships, 14 District crowns, and two regional titles.
-He also led a U-19 squad to a World Tournament championship.
+His teams have captured 19 conference titles, 33 sectional championships, 14 district crowns, and two regional titles.
+Kern also led a U-19 squad to a World Tournament championship.

-Kern has previous college coaching experience at NCAA Division III Kenyon where he spent two seasons.
+He has previous college coaching experience at NCAA Division III Kenyon College (Ohio) where he spent two seasons.

-He has a son, Connor who is a Junior basketball player at The Citadel.
+Kern has a son, Connor, who played college basketball at The Citadel (S.C.).